 While this is just a glimpse into the incredible land of whole food, keep these tips in mind when choosing what colors join your plate for dinner.

-This simple protein option will flip the lid on any past vegan meat mishaps you may have experienced.
-I don't often try to 'mimic' meat with plants, yet this recipe is pure genius on a plate.
+Most taco salad recipes use ground beef, not this one.
+Yet you won't miss it!
+My walnut taco meat recipe is amazing.
+Now, I don't often try to 'mimic' meat with plants, yet this recipe is pure genius on a plate.
 All you do is place walnuts in a bowl with water and a little lemon juice.
 Let sit for 8 hours or overnight to soften.

 When ready, drain and rinse the soaked walnuts.
 Then add to a food processor with tamari (gluten-free soy sauce) and a few spices and grind it all up.
 You can turn up the spice on this 'meat' as much or as little as you want.
 If you have a fav taco seasoning, use that instead of my spice combo!
 This recipe made its debut in my our Seasonal Cleanse cleanse, and has been a fan fav ever since.
 Your healthy taco salad just won't be the same without it.

-Plant based living doesn't = vegan.
+Plant based eating doesn't mean you have to be vegan.
+I'm not.
 If your family eats meat, then you can easily add it to this recipe!
 Yet I have 1 ask: make the walnut taco meat and try a half ground beef, half walnut meat taco salad.
 Your brain and body will thank you for providing it the rich benefits of walnuts, while you can also keep your meat-loving family members happy too.

 Taco salad FAQs